 Mistaken Eyewitness Identification

 Cook County, GA | September 19, 1998

-Years after Devonia’s trial, corroborating evidence was found.
-Georgia Innocence Project took on Devonia’s case and secured DNA testing on a homemade ski mask that was found underneath the driver’s seat in the victim’s car, which was stolen during the robbery/murder.
+Years after Devonia’s trial, Georgia Innocence Project secured DNA testing on the homemade ski mask that was found in the Taco Bell victim’s car.

 Results of DNA testing performed on the perpetrator's mask.

 There was only one person’s DNA on the mask: Hercules Brown’s.

 After the DNA results implicated Hercules rather than Devonia in the Taco Bell Murder, GIP, in partnership with attorneys Knox Dobbins and Jason Stone from Eversheds Sutherland, sought a new trial for Devonia.